 i.
 Joshua 20:7-8 records the actual choice of the cities.
 They fulfilled the plan of being evenly distributed perfectly.
 Deuteronomy 19:3 also tells us that proper roads were to be built and maintained to these cities of refuge.
 A city of refuge was no good to the slayer if they could not get there quickly.

 b.
 Which will be cities of refuge: This meant that the cities were close to all; no one was very far from a city of refuge.
-This was obviously important when the avenger of blood chased you.
+This was obviously important when the avenger of blood was in pursuit.

 3. (15) The people eligible for protection in the cities of refuge.

 These six cities shall be for refuge for the children of Israel, for the stranger, and for the sojourner among them, that anyone who kills a person accidentally may flee there.